TRIUMF-Capstone2022/richai/final_report/analysis/data_science_methods.md

 ROC curves of xgboost models on different momentum bins
 ```

-The following ROC curves plot establishes that the models were actually leveraging discriminating power of input features and not biased by distributional issues in data.
+{numref}`ROC_xgboost_3545` establishes that the models were actually leveraging discriminating power of input features and not biased by distributional issues in data.

 ```{figure} ../images/ROC_xgboost_3545.png
 ---